 Vested Interest in K9s, Inc.

-was named as a charity partner in March of 2014 in a nationwide Groupon Campaign
+was named as a charity partner in March of 2014 in a nation wide Groupon

-non profit will be providing over 350 law enforcement dogs nationwide with the
+The non profit will be providing over 350 law enforcement dogs nationwide

-protective body armor in memory of K9 Rocco of the Pittsburgh Police Department
+with the protective body armor in memory of K9 Rocco of the Pittsburgh Police

-who sacrificed his life in the line of duty in January of 2014.
-All vests will
+Department who sacrificed his life in the line of duty in January of 2014.
+All

-be embroidered with the sentiment, "In Memory of K9 Rocco, Pittsburgh
+vests will be embroidered with the sentiment, "In Memory of K9 Rocco,